filestack/filestack-js/README.md

     - [.partSize] <code>number</code> <code> = 6 * 1024 * 1024</code> - Size of each uploaded part.
 This is overridden when intelligent ingestion is enabled.
     - [.concurrency] <code>number</code> <code> = 3</code> - Max number of concurrent parts uploading.
     - [.intelligent] <code>boolean</code> - Enable/disable intelligent ingestion.
 If true then intelligent ingestion must be enabled in your Filestack application.
+    - [.intelligentChunkSize] <code>number</code> - Set the default chunk size for the intelligent flow.
+Defaults to 8MB on desktop, 1MB on mobile.
     - [.timeout] <code>number</code> <code> = 60000</code> - Time in milliseconds to wait before cancelling requests.
     - [.retry] <code>number</code> <code> = 10</code> - Number of times to retry a failed part of the flow.
     - [.retryFactor] <code>number</code> <code> = 2</code> - Base factor for exponential backoff.